AI2oT/gen/README.md

 The gen tool produces golang structs from a given database for use in a .go file.
 It supports [gorm](https://github.com/jinzhu/gorm) tags and implements some usable methods.
-It can also generate RESTful api for those structs.

 By reading details from the database about the column structure, gen generates a go compatible struct type with the required column names, data types, and annotations.